-Exams: There will be three mid-term exams given during our regular lecture period.
+Exams: There will be four mid-term exams given during our regular lecture period.
 The final exam will be comprehensive.
+Exam locations will be announced later (you will not necessarily be in the regular lecture hall).
 You may bring a 5x7 card to the exams.